AB-BLAST 3.0 is a powerful

 can be created with the exact same name and exist in the exact same directory,

-because the 3-letter extensions of XDF database file names are distinct
+because the 3-letter file name extensions of XDF databases are completely distinct

 If xdformat and the legacy setdb and pressdb programs